aci-ref/facilitation_leading_practices/activities/09-interface.md

 reflects researcher perspectives and evolving needs.
-Within an institution, researchers and ACI providers will benefit when Facilitators can help various providers to coordinate complementary services that researchers can easily transition between, while also optimizing the full spectrum of services and addressing potential redundancies.
+Within an institution, researchers and ACI providers will benefit when Facilitators can help various providers to coordinate complementary services that researchers can easily transition between while also optimizing the full spectrum of services and addressing potential redundancies.
 Because of their exposure to researcher struggles and practices across the various facilitation activities covered in these